 Eden Valley Viognier

-Hand-picked grapes were whole-bunch pressed directly to barrels and the juice was handled with passive oxidation.
-The use of "wild" or "feral" yeasts, which naturally occur in the environment of the vineyard, during fermentation helped develop the wine.
-Each yeast plays a small and subtly different part, creating layers of richness, complexity, fine textures and flavours.
-After fermentation, the wine was aged on lees with regular stirring for nine months to further heighten palate weight and increase complexity and flavour.
-Only the finest barrels were then chosen for blending.
+different part in the development of the wine, creating layers of richness, complexity, fine textures and flavours.
+After fermentation the wine was aged on lees with regular batonage for ten months to further heighten the palate weight and increase the complexity and flavour generosity.
+At blending only the finest barrels were chosen.

-Sealed in Stelvin screw-cap for the first time, Yalumba The Virgilius Viognier 2003 is pale gold in colour with green highlights.
-The nose presents intense aromas of rose water, white peaches, apricots and slight musk nuances.
-Lifted ginger spice is layered on the palate with mineral texture and complex apricots and white stone fruit flavours.
-The trademark Viognier lusciousness is clearly evident, which is unctuous and complex while at the same time shows restraint which should ensure good cellaring.
-The Virgilius is at its best with food and complements a wide range of flavours.
+The 2006 season led to opulent and aromatic aromas and flavours being present in this wine, with many layers of complexity and lusciousness.
+On the nose the aroma is intense with white peaches, apricots and ginger.
+The palate is lifted with ginger spice, layered mineral texture and complex apricots along with white stone fruit flavours.
+The trademark viognier lusciousness of the palate is clearly evident in this wine which is unctuous and complex while at the same time showing restraint that should ensure good cellaring for at least 3-4 years.
+This is at its best with food, and complements a wide range of flavours.

 28 March 2006

 Fermented & matured for 10 months in mature French oak barriques